Evals Are the Unit Tests of AI

 return results

 This catches about 60% of what you need.
-It's fast, cheap to run, and requires no additional LLM calls.
-Start here.
+It is fast, cheap to

 Step 3: Add LLM-as-Judge for Nuanced Scoring